Harrisburg High School ASL Program

 • Arlington National Cemetery

-America's most sacred ground, where fallen heroes from every conflict since the Revolution rest beneath perfectly aligned white headstones.
-Witness the Changing of the Guard at the Tomb of the Unknown Soldier - a ceremony performed with such precision that students often watch in stunned silence.
+Witness the Changing of the Guard at the Tomb of the Unknown Soldier.
 Visit the Kennedy gravesite with its eternal flame.
+A ceremony performed with such precision that students often watch in stunned silence.

 • Pentagon 9/11 Memorial & Marine Corps War Memorial

-Reflect at the Pentagon Memorial's 184 illuminated benches, each representing a life lost on September 11, 2001.
-Then stand before the iconic 32-foot Iwo Jima sculpture, its figures frozen in their historic flag-raising moment.
+Reflect at the Pentagon Memorial's 184 illuminated benches, each representing a life lost.
+Then stand before the iconic 32-foot Iwo Jima sculpture.

-Visit the WWII Memorial with its 56 pillars and Freedom Wall displaying 4,048 gold stars - each representing 100 Americans who died in the war.
-Photo stop at the 555-foot Washington Monument, the world's tallest stone structure.
+Visit the WWII Memorial's Freedom Wall displaying 4,048 gold stars, each representing 100 Americans who died in the war.
+Photo stop at the 555-foot Washington Monument.

 • Old Town Alexandria

 Wind down with an evening stroll through this charming colonial neighborhood.
-King Street is lined with boutique shops, art galleries, and restaurants, and the Potomac River waterfront is the perfect spot for group photos and unwinding after an emotional day.
+King Street, boutique shops, art galleries, and the Potomac River waterfront.

 Today your students explore the world's largest museum complex.
-The Smithsonian houses 155 million artifacts across 21 museums - and admission is always free.
-Your guide navigates the highlights so students get the most out of each visit.
+The Smithsonian houses 155 million artifacts across 21 museums, and admission is always free.
 From the Wright Brothers' original plane to the Star-Spangled Banner to Dorothy's ruby slippers, this day is pure wonder.

 • National Air and Space Museum

-Stand beneath the Wright Brothers' 1903 Flyer, touch a real moon rock from the Apollo missions, and trace the history of human flight from canvas biplanes to the Space Shuttle.
-This museum consistently ranks as the most-visited in the world - and your students will see why.
+Stand beneath the Wright Brothers' 1903 Flyer, touch a real moon rock from the Apollo missions, and trace the history of human flight.
+The most-visited museum in the world.

 • National Museum of African American History & Culture

-Journey through the African American experience in this powerful museum - from the pain of slavery through the Civil Rights Movement to the Obama Presidency.
-Students engage with artifacts, narratives, and interactive displays that tell a story of resilience, triumph, and ongoing change.
+Journey through the African American experience from slavery through the Civil Rights Movement to the Obama Presidency.
+Interactive displays that tell a story of resilience, triumph, and ongoing change.

 • National Museum of American History

-See the original Star-Spangled Banner that inspired our national anthem, Abraham Lincoln's top hat, and the ruby slippers worn by Judy Garland in The Wizard of Oz.
-Interactive exhibits on American culture, politics, and social movements make history come alive in ways a textbook never could.
+See the original Star-Spangled Banner, Abraham Lincoln's top hat, and the ruby slippers from The Wizard of Oz.
+Interactive exhibits on American culture, politics, and social movements.

 Your final day traces the legacies of two towering American figures.
 Students start at George Washington's Mount Vernon estate overlooking the Potomac, then visit Ford's Theatre where Lincoln's presidency ended on that fateful April night.
-It's a powerful way to close the trip - connecting the first president to the one who held the nation together.
+Connecting the first president to the one who held the nation together.

 • George Washington's Mount Vernon

-Explore Washington's historic home and beautiful grounds overlooking the Potomac River.
+Explore Washington's historic home and grounds overlooking the Potomac.
 The interactive Education Center brings his story to life through 4D theaters and hundreds of original artifacts.
-Walk through Washington's innovative farm buildings, heritage gardens, and the sobering Slave Memorial that provides crucial insights into the complex history of early America.
+Walk through heritage gardens and the sobering Slave Memorial.

 • Ford's Theatre

-Stand in the theatre where President Abraham Lincoln was assassinated on April 14, 1865.
-Tour the museum with authentic artifacts from that fateful night, then cross the street to the Petersen House where Lincoln died the following morning.
-Your guide brings these events to life and reflects on Lincoln's lasting legacy.
+Stand in the theatre where President Lincoln was assassinated on April 14, 1865.
+Tour the museum with authentic artifacts from that night, then cross the street to the Petersen House where Lincoln died the following morning.

 • Evening Flight Home

-Board the flight home with six days of incredible memories, new friendships, and a deeper understanding of American history and Deaf culture.
-Your students return changed - more confident, more connected, and more aware of the world around them.
+Board the flight home with six days of memories, new friendships, and a deeper understanding of American history and Deaf culture.

 What's Included